Translation in the Wild: Introduction

 \section{Introduction}

 Large Language Models’ (LLMs) relation to translation is curious, both historically and conceptually.
 Historically, all the landmark achievements leading up to generative AI were made in the context of machine translation (MT), in the space of three years.
-This includes the original sequence-to-sequence model \citep{sutskever_sequence_2014}, the classical attention mechanism \citep{bahdanau_neural_2014, luong_effective_2015} and the transformer \citep{vaswani_attention_2017}, as well as the attendant subword segmentation algorithms \citep{sennrich_neural_2016, kudo_sentencepiece_2018}.
+This includes the original sequence-to-sequence model \citep{sutskever_sequence_2014}, the classical attention mechanism \citep{bahdanau_neural_2014, luong_effective_2015} and the transformer \citep{vaswani_attention_2017}, as well as the attendant tokenization algorithms \citep{sennrich_neural_2016, kudo_sentencepiece_2018}.
 Introduced initially to improve the state of the art in MT by 2 or 3 BLEU points,\footnote{BiLingual Evaluation Understudy \citep{papineni_bleu_2001}---a popular metric for automatic evaluation of MT quality based on an averaged $n$-gram (usually up to $n = 4$) overlap between an MT output and a reference translation.} these achievements were immediately adopted in virtually every other area of deep learning, from text to image to video generation and more.
-Dwarfed and sidelined by the recent AI sensations, translation is rarely mentioned as the original driving force behind them.
-This is unfair.\footnote{Future scholars will hopefully sort it out and restore historical justice.
-As early as 2020 a leading expert described the flow of intellectual resources through MT as follows: “It is only a slightly exaggerated characterization to say that the recent wave of young and excitable deep-learning researchers moved in, showed improvements through their methods, declared success, and moved to bigger and better things” \cite[29]{koehn_neural_2020}.}

-From a more theoretical perspective, it is not so clear why LLMs translate as well as they do, showing competitive results on standard benchmarks for many language pairs in zero- and few-shot settings.
-Unlike dedicated neural MT models, LLMs are not trained on any translation-related objective.
+From a more theoretical perspective, it is not so clear why LLMs translate as well as they do, showing competitive results on standard benchmarks for many language pairs in zero- and few-shot settings.\footnote{For a recent comprehensive overview, see \citealp{ataman_machine_2025}.} Unlike dedicated neural MT models, LLMs are not trained on any translation-related objective.
 Indeed, they are pre-trained almost exclusively on English---basically the entire Anglocentric Internet---with only a small percentage of non-English content \citep{blevins_language_2022, lin_few-shot_2022}.
 Translation is, therefore, an \emph{emergent} ability of LLMs alongside reasoning, text summarization and generation, and so forth \citep{wei_emergent_2022}.
 What explains its origin?